 The HDF5 API extensions proposed in this RFC have been implemented, but the parallel I/O code is changing.
 Thus the details of this RFC and the associated code will probably need to be revisited.

-Optimization Flowcharts
+Optimizations and I/O operations Flowchart

+Brief descriptions of the optimization modes for ‘H5Pset_dxpl_mpio_chunk_opt()’ follow: